-Transfer to Buckingham
+Switching university to Buckingham

 Home of the two-year degree

 Finish the same time or sooner as you would have done.
-Our two-year degree means that you could graduate more quickly with an honours degree than if you had stayed at another University.
+Our two-year degree means that you could graduate more quickly with an honours degree than if you had stayed at another university.

 Flexible start (January / September)